Aging parents (9)

 If your loved one continues to drive, pay attention to warning signs of unsafe driving, such as:

 - Inappropriate lane changing

 - Hitting the curb while driving

 - Driving at an inappropriate speed (often too slow)

 - Becoming angry or confused while driving

-If you're not sure whether it's safe for your loved one to drive, ask yourself whether you feel safe riding in a vehicle driven by the person who has Alzheimer's — or if you'd feel safe having your loved one drive your children or others.
+According to a report from the American Academy of Neurology, one of the more accurate predictors of driving trouble is a caregiver's assessment.
+If a caregiver (generally a spouse) believes that his or her relative with dementia is driving unsafe, the caregiver is likely to be correct.
+If you're not sure whether it's safe for your loved one to drive, ask yourself whether you feel safe riding in a vehicle driven by the person who has Alzheimer's — or if you'd feel safe having your children or others drive with that person.
 If the answer is no, then you know it's time for him or her to retire from driving.Next page

 (1 of 2)